Real moduli space of stable rational curves revised: Hopf models for and

+The proof that $\gamma_\omega\in\dGC_d$ is a Maurer-Cartan element and that the map \eqref{equ:omega Gamma dir} respects the differential and also the dg Hopf cooperad structure is identical to the proof of Theorem \ref{thm:LambVol} above.
+In particular, the vanishing argument \eqref{equ:I2 vanishing} continues to hold in the directed setting.
+However, it only shows that integrals of diagrams with bivalent passing vertices vanish, but it does not show that the integrals for diagrams with other bivalent vertices also vanish:

+This is the reason why we need to allow those vertices in the definition of admissible directed graphs.
+In fact one can also check that \eqref{equ:omega Gamma dir} remains a quasi-isomorphism, but we will not use or further discuss this point in this paper.

-The Hopf (co)multiplication is once again given by the graph gluing through external vertices.
-The space $\dGraphs_d(n)$ is the free dgca cogenerated by internally connected directed graphs with $n$ external vertices.
+Let $\dfGraphs_d$ be the dual dg Hopf operad to $\dfGraphs_d^\dual$.
+The space $\dGraphs_d(n)$ is a (complete) cofree cocommutative coalgebra cogenerated by internally connected directed graphs with $n$ external vertices.
 We denote the corresponding operad in the category of $\LL_{\infty}$-algebras by $\dICG_d$.
-Once again we restrict to the case when all inner vertices are at least trivalent.